 A few years back the Gospel Music Association has released findings that Christian young people illegally download music – it’s time to re-educate them to say it’s not Godly and illegal to steal!

 1. Introduction and what do we want out of this session.

 Brief chill-out time, maybe quick munchies.
 Define expectations of people listening and taking part etc. Affirm that we’re all taking part, that debate is good, be involved as much as you can, we’re here to learn from each other.

 (Feel free to let debates go on, don’t be too rigid in sticking to content.
 In this 45 minutes session we didn’t do all that’s listed below)This is a look at music, its Biblical history and perspective.
 We’ll look at what music is, where it comes from, whether it’s all from God and what our role can be.

 Get someone to write up a bunch of different styles of music on a whiteboard (remember pens) or a flipchart etc. Get people to shout out.

-(Examples - rap, r&b, nu-metal, gothic, house, techno, pop, drum'n'bass, rock, hard rock.. what about examples of music within music?
-For example there's loads of styles of rap music etc.)
+(Examples – rap, r&b, nu-metal, house, techno, pop, drum’n’bass, rock, metal.. what about examples of music within music?
+For example there’s loads of styles of rap and metal music etc.)

-We also captured footage (recorded) from TV.
+We also showed some slightly edgy footage from TV.
 Nothing with a dodgy video but perhaps something with a very slight edge to illustrate how we need to be careful what we watch.